-Basic validation failure message functionality is implemented in Zend\Validator\AbstractValidator. То include when this functionality creating а validation class, simply extend Zend\Validator\AbstractValidator.
+Basic validation failure message functionality is implemented in Zend\Validator\AbstractValidator.
+To include this functionality when creating a validation class, simply extend Zend\Validator\AbstractValidator.
 In the extending class you would implement the isValid() method logic and define the message variables and message templates that correspond to the types of validation failures that can occur.
 If a value fails your validation tests, then isValid() should return FALSE.
 If the value passes your validation tests, then isValid() should return TRUE.